Canadian CRTC Caption Laws

 Closed Captioning for the Deaf and Hard of Hearing

-In 2007, after recognizing the extreme importance of closed captioning, the broadcast industry established two closed captioning working groups under the direction of the CRTC.
-One working group was created for the French TV market and another one was created for the English TV market.
-Both groups included representatives from television broadcasters, distributors, groups representing D/deaf and hard of hearing individuals, as well as captioning providers.
+In 2007, after recognizing the importance of closed captioning, the broadcast industry established two closed captioning working groups under the direction of the CRTC.
+One working group was created for the French TV market and the other was created for the English TV market.
+Both groups included representatives from television broadcasters, distributors, groups representing deaf and hard of hearing individuals, as well as captioning providers.

 The goal of these working groups was to form captioning standards that would ensure consistent and reliable closed captioning quality throughout the Canadian broadcasting system.
-Based on the work done by the two groups, the CRTC formed policies that would institute:
+Based on the work done by the two groups, the CRTC formed policies that instituted:

-- The quality and quantity of closed captions
+- Quality and quantity standards for closed captions.

-The CRTC requires most broadcasters to caption 100% of their programs during a broadcast day, which consists of the hours between 6 AM and midnight.
-They must also ensure that 100% of advertising, sponsorship messages, and promotional content is captioned.
+The CRTC requires most broadcasters to caption 100 percent of their programs during a broadcast day, which consists of the hours between 6 AM and midnight.
+They must also ensure that 100 percent of advertising, sponsorship messages, and promotional content is captioned.
 Finally, they must provide viewers with closed captioning – if captions are available – for all programming aired overnight, which encompasses the hours from midnight to 6 AM.

-The CRTC also set quality standards for captioning.
-For pre-recorded programs, broadcasters must strive for a 100% accuracy rate.
-Live programing holds a slightly lower percentage at 85% for French and 95% for English.
+The CRTC has also set quality standards for captioning.
+For pre-recorded programs, broadcasters must strive for a 100 percent accuracy rate.
+Live programming holds a slightly lower percentage at 85 percent for French captions and 95 percent for English captions.
 This difference between French and English is due to the closed captioning techniques which are used by each market.